 Jo Booth Interaction would have to be more than a tap on the iPad

 Yevel Belyavskiy These thoughts about the way of perception, involvement, learning curve, memorizing are very interesting.
 Because, to the best of my knowledge, they are the same in other areas of mental/physical activities.
-Say, yoga, highest mathematics learning experience are based on the same ideas
+Say, yoga, highest mathematics learning experience is based on the same ideas

 Roxie Munro Yes, Yevel!